John Clancy (playwright)

-John Clancy is a contemporary American playwright, novelist and director.
+John Clancy is an American playwright, novelist and director.
 He was a co-founder and first Artistic Director of the New York International Fringe Festival and its producing organization The Present Company.

+Career

 John Clancy's written work centers mainly on the American experience, and is characterized by dark humor and farce.
 His best-known play is Fatboy: An American Grotesque, a modern re-working of Alfred Jarry's Ubu Roi.
 His monologue The Event premiered in Edinburgh in 2009 and has gone on to tour Germany, the Netherlands, Australia and the United States and has been translated into Greek and German.

 Clancy's directing has earned six Fringe First Awards (Edinburgh Festival Fringe) and two Best of Fringe Awards (Adelaide Fringe Festival).
 He was awarded a 2005 Obie Award for Sustained Excellence of Direction, a 2002 Glasgow Herald Angel Award for Excellence in Direction, a 1997 New York Magazine Award, and a 2008 Dialogue ONE Award for Outstanding Contribution to Theatre.